hilljb/docker-jupyter/README.md

 ## Known Issues

 * If a browser is already running and attempting to contact the host on port 8888, the notebook server may ask for a password.
 If this happens, restart the container while ensuring that any existing browser tabs pointing at the server are closed.
-* I'd love to include `start-notebook.sh` as the entry command for the images, but this seems to cause the exact same issue as the previous point: Jupyter asks for a password.
-I have no idea why this is the case.
-If I can debug this at some point, I'll make the notebook servers automatically start when the container is loaded.